Mercedes-AMG GT: Mercedes-AMG GT Black Series (2021–2023)

 The GT Black Series is a high-performance variant of the Mercedes-AMG GT and was officially revealed on Mercedes-AMG's YouTube channel on 9 July 2020.
 The M178 engine in this variant is tuned to an output of 537 kW at 6,700–6,900 rpm and 800 Nm of torque at 2,000–6,000 rpm.
 Referred to as the M178 LS2, the engine has a slightly higher redline at 7,200 rpm compared to the GT R's 7,000 rpm, and uses a flat-plane crankshaft instead of a cross-plane crankshaft, turning out in different firing order.
 Additionally, the M178 LS2 uses a smaller compressor wheel, resulting in an increase in boost from the GT R's 19.6 to 24.6 psi.
-The GT Black Series accelerates from 0 to 100 km/h in 3.2 seconds though it was tested at 3.0 seconds and has a claimed top speed of 202 mph.
+The GT Black Series accelerates from 0 to 100 km/h in 3.2 seconds and has a claimed top speed of 202 mph.

 The suspension is unique, with a carbon-fibre anti-roll bar with two adjustment settings for the front axle, and an iron anti-roll bar with three adjustment settings for the rear axle.
 Like previous Black Series vehicles, the camber is manually adjustable for both the front and rear axles.
 Handling has been improved with carbon-fibre panels at the front and rear, as well as carbon-ceramic brake rotors and Black Series specific brake pads.
 The wing has an active aero flap, and contributes to a total maximum downforce of more than 882 lb at 155 mph.
 The Michelin Pilot Cup 2 R tires are specific to the car, and are available in M01A soft and M02 hard compounds.

 Carbon-fibre is used extensively for most of the body, including the hood, roof, hatch and underbody.
 The exterior gains an enlarged grille based on the Mercedes-AMG GT3, as well as bigger air outlets, a manually adjustable front splitter and an upgraded rear wing as part of a major aerodynamic upgrade.
 The interior features standard AMG performance bucket seats, and uses microfiber for the steering wheel, door and instrument panels.

 On 4 November 2020, the GT Black Series recorded a lap time of 6:43.616 with Maro Engel behind the wheel at the Nürburgring Nordschleife, making it the fastest lap time ever recorded for a road-legal production vehicle around the track at the time.